MasonGYC/Go-Assignment/asmt3/docs/README.md

 | 10 | 10 | 50.02 | 49.96 |
 | 15 | 10 | 75.88 | 75.88 |

-*Number of servers = num_servers
+`*Number of servers = num_server`
-*Number of requests = num_request_page
+`*Number of requests = num_request`

-From the data we can see that the time is roughly the same, since the fault tolerance version shares almost the same process as the basic version, other than the data sync and heatbeat, which does not cause heavy overhead.
+From the data we can see that the time is roughly the same, since the fault tolerance version shares almost the same process as the basic version other than the data sync and heatbeat, which does not cause heavy overhead.

 ## 2. One CM fails only once
 **Requirement**: Simulate 2 cases:
 - a) when the primary CM fails at a random time,
-	- run `./fautTolerantIvy.exe -servers=? -request_page=? -faults=1 -rejoin=0 -fail_backup=0`
+	- run `./fautTolerantIvy.exe -servers=? -requests=? -faults=1 -rejoin=0 -fail_backup=0`
 - b) when the primary CM restarts after the failure.
-	- run `./fautTolerantIvy.exe -servers=? -request_page=? -faults=1 -rejoin=1 -fail_backup=0`
+	- run `./fautTolerantIvy.exe -servers=? -requests=? -faults=1 -rejoin=1 -fail_backup=0`

 The simulation code is as follows:
 ```go